Updated: Jun 8

 When you know your WHY you can start thinking about your HOW.
 How are you going to get the things you want?

 First of all, you need to clearly identify what actions you need to take to reach your goals.
 For example "to get my dream body I need to exercise 4 times a week and change my diet".
 That might seem simple but that's not enough.
 You should also think about what habits you need to change to make this happen.
 Reaching goals is not just about what things you are going to start doing, it's also about the things you need to STOP doing.
 This can be things like stop watching Netflix, stop playing video games, quit smoking, etc.

 You must be willing to give up things to gain things.

-When someone has a clear vision of what they want, why they want it and how to get it, it gets much easier for them to focus on their goals at work and it also helps them stay motivated for a longer period of time.
+When you have a clear vision of what you want, why you want it, and how to get it, it gets much easier for you to focus on your goals at work and it also helps you to stay motivated for a longer period of time.

-When studying different sales team we've seen that the top 10 % always had a clear vision on what they wanted, why they wanted it and how they where going to get it which made them much more motivated to stick to a long term goal, which automatically resulted in better focus at work.
+When your employees work without goals or a purpose, they will lack internal motivation and most of them will expect to get motivated by they were going to get it which made them much more motivated to stick to a long term goal, which automatically resulted in better focus at work.

 A goal without a plan is just a dream!